nipreps/dmriprep/docs/usage.rst

 If using the ``--cleanenv`` flag and ``$FS_LICENSE`` is set, use ``--fs-license-file $FS_LICENSE`` to pass the license file location to *dMRIPrep*.

-It is possible to run the docker container pointing the image to a local path where a valid license file is stored.
+It is possible to run the Docker container pointing the image to a local path where a valid license file is stored.
 For example, if the license is stored in the ``$HOME/.licenses/freesurfer/license.txt`` file on the host system: ::